Berliner FC Dynamo supporters: The contemporary supporter scene

 BFC Dynamo is affiliated with Fanprojekt Berlin, which is an independent organization that engages in socio-pedagogical fan work.
 The organization supports young fans in various aspects of life and aims at promoting a positive supporter culture.

 The contemporary supporter scene of BFC Dynamo scene includes groups such as 79er, Mythos BFC, Fraktion H, Piefkes, Ultras BFC, East Company, Riot Sport, Black Boys Dynamo, Bärenbande, Gegengerade, Hipstercrew, Sektion Süddeutschland, Banda Invicta and Kollektiv Brandenburg.

 Gegengerade is a left wing-oriented supporter group.
 A number of supporters FC Berlin were members of the "Anti-Fascist Football Fan Initiative" (Antifaschistische Fußball-Fan-Initiative) (AFFI) back in 1993.
 Supporters of BFC Dynamo have displayed a Norwegian flag with the text "Thanks Norway", in memory of Norway's 2–0 win over Nazi Germany in the quarter-finals of the 1936 Summer Olympics.
 Another banner that has occasionally been displayed at the stadium contains the text "There Is A Light That Never Goes Out", with reference to the 1980s British cult band The Smiths.

+The supporters of BFC Dynamo have maintained friendly relations with the supporters of the Polish side Pogoń Szczecin since 2009.
+The friendship was made official in 2026.
+Supportergroup Fraktion H maintains a friendship with the supporters of Eintracht Trier, while members of the now dissolved Ultras BFC have had contacts with the ultras of Swedish football club GAIS.

+BFC Dynamo had 100 Category C and 190 Category-B supporters in 2019.
+Younger hooligans of BFC Dynamo have contacts with supporter group Kaliber 030 at Hertha.
+20–25 supporters of BFC Dynamo joined Hertha in the guest block of the Stadion an der Alten Försterei during the derby between Union Berlin and Hertha on 2 November 2019.
+Older hooligans of BFC Dynamo, on the other hand, maintain friendly relationships with like-minded supporters of 1.
+FC Magdeburg.

+Supporters of BFC Dynamo wanted to travel in numbers to the return leg against VfB Oldenburg in the promotion play-offs for the 3.
+Liga on 4 June 2022.
+Up to 2,500 supporters of BFC Dynamo wanted to join the team in Oldenburg.
+Around 1,300 supporters of BFC Dynamo was eventually admitted to the Marschweg-Stadion, where they marked their presence with a banner, a scarf choreography and flares.

 Ultras BFC announced its dissolution on 23 January 2023, after the group had lost essential material in an attack.
 An individual in the group was attacked by a group of people in front of his private residence and robbed of essential group material.
 The group apologized to the supporter scene of BFC Dynamo and consequently dissolved, but at the same time announced that this was not the end.
 The attack has been traced to Cottbus.
 A new supporter group named Banda Invicta eventually appeared with a banner on the first matchday of the 2023-24 Regionalliga Nordost on 29 July 2023.
 The banner read "On to a new chapter".